gearbot/GearBot/web/src/docs/guides/custom_commands.md

 ```
 !commands update <trigger> <reply>
 ```
-However, using `!commands create/add/new` instead of `!commands update`will work (requires confirmation), same as using `!commands update` instead of `!commands create/add/new`.
+However, using `!commands create/add/new` instead of `!commands update` will work (requires confirmation), same as using `!commands update` instead of `!commands create/add/new`.

-To remove a command, use
+To remove a command, use:
 ```
 !commands remove <trigger>
 ```